Generic selectors

 Plenty of football clubs around the world share football stadiums, however, the two most high-profile examples of this happen to be in Italy.
 The San Siro in Milan is the home of both AC Milan and Inter Milan, while Roma and Lazio also share the Stadio Olimpico.
 Genoa and Sampdoria also share their stadium.

-There is no real reason behind this other than it makes both logistical and financial sense for clubs to share their stadiums.
-It makes it easy for all the fans of each club to attend games if there is one, the ground is centrally located stadium in the city and clubs can halve the costs of matchday and seasonal expenses with another club.
+There is no real reason behind this other than that it makes logistical and financial sense for clubs to share their stadiums.
+It makes it easy for all the fans of each club to attend games if there is one, the ground is a centrally located stadium in the city, and clubs can halve the costs of matchday and seasonal expenses with another club.

 Inter Milan fans at San Siro